-The Subsalve-Nanotronics partnership initially formed through an international aid distribution effort.
+The Subsalve-Nanotronics partnership was initially formed through an international aid distribution effort.

 “The system is fantastic and already saved and is continuing to save lives in Bolivia,” said primary care physician Dr. Cesar Vargas on the front lines of COVID-19 treatment in Bolivia.
 “Our physicians are more familiar and eager to use the device and share the benefits with other hospitals.”